nexty5870/blog/_posts/2018-12-22-Nanoleaf-project.md

 image: /img/nano.jpeg
 ---

-The Nanoleaf clone project would be the first project to be on the blog,

-if you don't know what the Nanoleaf is, I'll recommand you clicking on that [link](https://nanoleaf.me/en/)
+The Nanoleaf clone project would be the first project to be on the blog,if you don't know what the Nanoleaf is, I'll recommand you clicking on that [link](https://nanoleaf.me/en/)

 Pretty good connected devices that can add some atmosphere to your rooms, down side is that it's fairly expensive ( the design is worth it )